apanasara/Faster_nxn_Determinant/README.md

 *[Wiki Link : https://en.wikipedia.org/wiki/Rule_of_Sarrus]*

-This fuction made thru this algorithm is free of Function-Recursive-Calling.
+The code-fuction made thru this algorithm is free of Function-Recursive-Calling.
 Function is using only two loops to compute nxn determinant.
 Thus, no much memory heap is generated during execution.

 ## Example of 3x3 Determinant